What is Periodontal (Gum) Disease?

 Gum disease is caused by bacteria that get trapped against your teeth and your gums.
 This sticky white residue is called plaque and is teeming with dangerous bacteria.
 These bacteria give off acids and toxins that attack your gums, leading to infection.

 Removing plaque is key to preventing gum disease.
 You can do this by implementing a good oral hygiene regimen.
 Start by using a pea-sized dollop of fluoridated toothpaste on a soft-bristled toothbrush.
 Brush your teeth twice a day, for two minutes each time, at a 45-degree angle to your gumline.

 After you brush your teeth, you need to floss.
 Floss at least once per day with an 18-inch section of dental floss.
 Work the floss between each tooth, taking care to remove all trapped buildup and debris.
 Make sure you get it up under your gumline, too.
 Use a fresh segment of floss per tooth to avoid spreading bacteria.
 After brushing and flossing, you can finish up with an antibacterial mouthwash, but just remember that mouthwash is no replacement for brushing and flossing!

 Reach Out to Us Today

 In addition to taking good care of your teeth, you also need to make sure to eat a healthy, balanced diet low in sugar and acid.
-You also need to make sure that you schedule regular dental appointments at our office for a cleaning and a checkup.
-If it has been longer than six months since your last appointment, please give us a call here at Arrowhead Oral and Maxillofacial Surgery today at (623) 738-2564 to schedule your next dental exam or to learn more about prevention and management of periodontal disease.
+You also need to make sure that you schedule regular dental appointments.
+If it has been longer than six months since your last appointment, please give us a call here at Arrowhead Oral and Maxillofacial Surgery today at (623) 738-2564 to schedule your next exam or to learn more about prevention and management of periodontal disease.